Louise Arner Boyd’s Story

 But despite her advantages, Boyd’s life was not without its troubles.
 Boyd’s brothers both died as teenagers, and suddenly Louise became an only child.
 After her parents died, Boyd was 32 years old, single, and with no immediate family.
 She decided to use her considerable inheritance to pursue her childhood dream of exploring the Arctic.
 In 1926, hiring her own ship and crew, Boyd became the first woman to finance and lead an expedition to the polar seas.

 Originally her desire to go to the Arctic was for adventure.
-Boyd became a big game hunter and killed several polar bears, which was highly respected at the time.
+Boyd was thrilled by the icy remoteness and killed many polar bears, which was highly respected at the time.
 But a dramatic event changed her perspective.
 In 1928, when about to embark on a second pleasure trip to the Arctic, her childhood hero, Amundsen, and his team disappeared at sea.
 Boyd participated in the 10-week rescue mission.
-Although no conclusive trace of Amundsen and his team were ever found, Boyd was awarded the Chevalier Cross of the Order of Saint Olav and the Chevalier of the French Legion of Honor for her efforts.
+Although Amundsen and his team were ever found, Boyd was awarded the Chevalier Cross of the Order of Saint Olav and the Chevalier of the French Legion of Honor for her efforts.
 From then on, Boyd was committed not just to polar exploration but to polar science.

 Featured in the Film